WSU-CptS-322-Fall-2023/termproject-cougcoders/documents/DesignDocument.md

 The view subsystem provides the user interface element of the application.
 It will render data from the model into a form suitable for each specific user interface.
 Our view subsystem will include Bootstap framework to support the User interface design of the view templates.

-* Base - Used for applying common html or bootstrap design to each web page, no form rendered.
+* Base - Used for applying common html or bootstrap design to each web page.
 This template also includes the navigation bar, which has links and buttons used for navigating the application and authenticating users.
+Renders the Student or Faculty route form like a "home page".
+Redirects to Base after successful user login.

 * Index - The home page for user interface, will render two version, one will render the User Interface for student model users and another will render the faculty user form.
 The version of UI will be determined be a queery to the User database.
+This will be implemented later and adjustments to Base will reflect the changes.

 * Research Position - The research position template is used to render a single research position including its attributes.

-* Create Reseacrh Position - The create research position template is used by faculty memebers to create research positions, will render the create_position form.
+* Create Research Position - The create research position template is used by faculty members to create research positions, will render the create_position form.
+Only A faculty User can view this page.

-* Apply - The apply template will render the apply form used by students to submit an application to a research position.
+* Apply - The apply template will render the application form used by students to submit an application to a research position.
+Only Student user can view this page.

 * Login - Used for both student and faculty login, will render the authform login form for login of student and faculty models.